Feds call defense efforts to gut racketeering case against Michael Madigan ‘totally baseless’

 Madigan was not charged with any wrongdoing stemming from that 2014 meeting.
 The defense motion stated that was due to “one simple reason — Madigan had committed no crime.”

-The response by prosecutors on Tuesday contained numerous pages of blacked-out material regarding the Solis warrant and any interviews he gave to investigators, much have which has never been made public.
+The response by prosecutors on Tuesday contained numerous pages of blacked-out material regarding the Solis warrant and any interviews he gave to investigators, much of which have never been made public.

 Moreover, according to prosecutors, Solis’ cooperation had led to a trove of other evidence by the time the McClain wiretaps were approved in 2018, including consensual recordings he made of Madigan allegedly directly soliciting business for his law firm in exchange for official acts.